uorocketry/rocketryHardware2021/README.md

 5. Inspiration for our final flight computer from the [MIT Pyxida](http://rocketry.mit.edu/2016/09/pyxida-flight-computer/)

 ## Decision Log
+In reverse chronological order

+##### Sep.
+26, 2020
+Big take-aways for the day:  Welcomed new member to hardware and discussed the power regulation that we'll need to start thinking about for our January mini-launch.
+1. Step down ~7V to 5V exactly
+2. Brownout protection on Pi - some kind of capacitance that will keep up ~2A over ~1s (maybe more with margin of error)
+3. Current limiting to RRC3 so we don't get the full ~400A output.
+4. Include a power switch (can we have backup and main on same battery?
+Is that even a good idea?)

 ##### Sep.
 19, 2020
 Big take-aways for the day: